-Olga Solovieva is the prominent Russian pianist and teacher.
-She was born in Moscow in non-musical family (the only professional musician was the singer Natalia Kurtener [1916-2004], the sister of Olga's grandmother).
+Olga Solovieva is a prominent Russian pianist and teacher.
+She was born in Moscow in a non-musical family (the only professional musician was the singer Natalia Kurtener [1916-2004], the sister of Olga’s grandmother).

 Olga graduated from the Gnessin Academy of Music and took there a post-graduate course (chamber ensemble) as an assistant to Professor Leonid Blok.

 Olga Solovieva teaches the Chamber Ensemble at the Gnessins College of Music, Moscow, and regularly has given master classes in Russia, Belgium and Ireland.

 - three First Prizes (in three nominations) at the Pure Sound International Award (2019);

 - First Prize at the Grand Prize Virtuoso Paris International Music Competition (2020);

 - two Silver Medals of The Global Music Awards: 2019 — in nominations «duo» and «album» for the CD with 19th Century Russian music for cello, 2020 — in nominations «instrumentalist» and «album» for the CD with the piano music of Alexey Stanchinsky;